Hack-Rx/Corona-War/README.md

 1. Implemented twilio api to send text message to users the key generated and also updating them about the updates on the inference results.

 # commit 8
-1.added form and result pages
+1. added form and result pages
-2.integrated them with the homepage
+2. integrated them with the homepage
-3.integrated them with firebase
+3. integrated them with firebase

 # commit 9
 1. made the form page responsive

+# Commit 10
+added 2 files (hospital_data.xls and firebase_hospital_data.py)

+Fuctions -

+1. Excel sheet made using a webcrawler for the website : https://covid.uhcitp.in/status/dashboard
+2. Using the python script upload the data to the firebase-database.